zendframework/zend-servicemanager/doc/book/config-abstract-factory.md

 ];
 ```

-## Configuring
+## Configuration

-Configuration is done through the `config` service manager key, in an array with
-the key `Zend\ServiceManager\AbstractFactory\ConfigAbstractFactory`.
-If you are using
-config merging from the MVC/ModuleManager, in this just means that you can
-add a `ConfigAbstractFactory::class` key to your merged config which contains service
+Configuration should be provided via the `config` service, which should return
+an array or `ArrayObject`. `ConfigAbstractFactory` looks for a top-level key in
+this service named after itself (i.e., `Zend\ServiceManager\AbstractFactory\ConfigAbstractFactory`)
+that is an array value.
+Each item in the array:

-definitions, where the key is the service name (typically the FQNS of the class you are
+- Should have a key representing the service name (typically the fully
+  qualified class name)
-defining), and the value is an array of it's dependencies, also defined as container keys.
+- Should have a value that is an array of each dependency, ordered using the
+  constructor argument order, and using service names registered with the
+  container.

+As an example:

 ```php
 use Zend\ServiceManager\AbstractFactory\ConfigAbstractFactory;